opentsdb-js/opentsdb.js/README.md

 All new feature development should have corresponding unit tests to validate correct functionality.

-To generate a test coverage report, ensure that you have installed [Istanbul](https://github.com/gotwarlost/istanbul)
+Assuming you have installed [Istanbul](https://github.com/gotwarlost/istanbul)

 ``` bash
 $ npm install -g istanbul
 ```

-To generate the report,
+execute the following command to generate a test coverage report:

 ``` bash
 $ make test-cov